 You always have the last say — not generic, static templates.

-Plena reads what you already produce, reasons over it using specialized AI, and delivers reports anyone can use.
-It is like having a Ph.D.-level analyst available 24/7, at a fraction of the cost.
+Plena analyzes your existing data, reasons over it using specialized AI, and delivers reports anyone can use.
+It's like having PhD-level analysts available 24/7 — at a fraction of the cost.

-Every report is generated from data, cites its sources, and passes through your coaches before it's final.
+Every report is generated from your information, cites its sources, and passes through your staff before it's final for players to engage.
 Below: an actual Player Development report structure, produced by Plena.

 General AI tools in the market invent statistics and attribute them to real players.
 Plena does not.
 This is the single most important difference for any program considering AI in their workflow.

-When Plena writes "Marcelo converts 77.6% from the free-throw line," that number is not recalled from the model's training data like generic tools.
-It's retrieved from your own box scores, and there is a link to the claim.
-In every report, you can click any number and see where it came from.
+When Plena writes "Marcelo converts 77.6% from the free-throw line," that number is not recalled from the AI's training data like generic tools.
+It's from your information, and there is a link to the claim.
+In every report, you can verify where it came from.

 This is applied rigorously throughout the reports, with internal tools for audits.

-Give parents, players, and staff reliable reports they actually love to read.
+Give players and staff reliable reports they actually love to read.

 Plena is a research and development company built by PhD researchers.
-We're always implementing the latest to make basketball intelligence better.
+We're always implementing the latest to make sports intelligence better.

 Not every AI tool is built for the realities of a program.
 Here's how Plena compares to the main alternatives.